Dubai parking fines hit Dh64.9 million in third quarter, mark 56% increase: Parkin

 Image used for illustrative purpose.
 Photo: File

+By the end of Q3 2024, the company’s existing fleet of inspection cars scanned a total of 5.7 million vehicle registration plates, a 47 per cent increase on the same period last year.

+The number of vehicle licence plates scanned by inspectors in the quarter increased by 57 per cent to 4.7 million compared to 3 million in Q3 2023.

-The largest provider of paid public parking facilities and services in Dubai on Tuesday said it upgraded the software on handheld inspection devices used by its enforcement team in July 2024.
+Parking also upgraded the software on the handheld inspection devices used by its enforcement team in July 2024.
 This operational initiative resulted in a material increase in the number of vehicle plates being scanned and the number of fines issued compared to prior periods.

 It added that the new software reduced the manual element of the inspection process, speeding up inspection times and further optimising the enforcement process.
 The new software has also decreased the number of fines issued in error, increasing enforcement accuracy.